laoluadewoye/PKI_Practice_Python/README.md

 Authorities and End-Certificate devices where communication between end devices are encrypted, signed, and supported by a Public Key Infrastructure.
 The supported formats are YAML, JSON, TOML, and XML.

 This program is developed in Python 3.12, but has support for Python 3.8-3.14.
-I am slowly working my way down to see how far I can push support for the program.
 Currently, the only drawback is that any interpreter that is earlier than Python 3.10 is unable to use YAML files for configuration, and will have to use one of the other three supported formats.
 The code will let you know that.

 Use the NOTES.md file to get a deeper idea about what this project is about.
 Below are basic instructions on how to install the project and use it, whether that be from the command line, a Python IDE, or a Docker container.
 As you can